ilovectf/ilovectf.github.io/about.markdown

 permalink: /about/
 ---

-I'm a normal university student.
-Although I'm not good at CTFs, I can solve easier challenges and want to help those who can't do the challenges I can.
-If you're wondering how I made this site, I followed the tutorial on [jekyllrb.com](https://jekyllrb.com/).
+I'm a university student who wants to improve at CTF.
+I want to be an Avatar--master of all four elements: web, crypto, pwn, and reverse!
+An avatar must also be a great teacher, so I take extra care to make my solutions as clear as possible.